parsdrago/restqlite/README.md

 >
 > This project is under development and is not ready for production use.
 This may contain bugs and security vulnerabilities.
 Use at your own risk.

-restqlite is a simple REST API for SQLite databases.
-It is a thin layer over SQLite and provides a RESTful interface for interacting with SQLite databases.
-It is designed to be easy to use and easy to deploy.
+restqlite is a straightforward and user-friendly RESTful interface for SQLite database interactions.
+Designed for simplicity and ease of deployment, it eliminates the need for coding, making database management accessible to all.

 ## Features

-- **Simple**: restqlite is designed to be simple and easy to use.
-It is built on top of SQLite and provides a RESTful interface for interacting with SQLite databases.

-- **RESTful**: restqlite provides a RESTful interface for interacting with SQLite databases.
-It is designed to be easy to use and easy to deploy.
+- **Simple**: Built atop SQLite, restqlite simplifies database interactions through a RESTful interface, streamlining both use and deployment.

+- **RESTful**: By leveraging standard web technologies, restqlite's RESTful interface facilitates seamless database operations, enhancing accessibility and integration capabilities.

+- **No code required**: With restqlite, no coding is needed.
+Just provide the path to your SQLite database file, and restqlite handles the rest.
+Settings can be easily configured directly within the database, promoting a user-friendly experience for rapid deployment and management.

 ## Quick Start